 Researchers at Harvard have this month unveiled new developments within the creation of the Harvard RoboBee.
-A tiny robot drones that takes the form of a tiny paperclip size device that is capable of hovering and flying similar to that of real bees.
+A tiny robot drone that takes the form of a tiny paperclip-sized device that is capable of hovering and flying similar to that of real bees.

-Although the current prototypes of the RoboBee need to be tethered to a power source, the researchers have now been able to add the ability for the robot drones to be able to hover, fly, dive and now swim in water.
+Although the current prototypes of the RoboBee need to be tethered to a power source, the researchers have now been able to add the ability for the robot drones to hover, fly, dive, and now swim in water.
+This remarkable advancement adds functionality that not even real bees are able to replicate.
+The ability to transition seamlessly between air and water environments opens up a plethora of potential applications for these tiny robots.

 “Hybrid Aerial and Aquatic Locomotion in an At-Scale Robotic Insect,” by Yufeng Chen, E. Farrell Helbling, Nick Gravish, Kevin Ma, and Robert J. Wood from the Wyss Institute for Biologically Inspired Engineering at Harvard University was presented at IROS 2015 in Hamburg, Germany.